mammhoud/ChatHack/readme.md

 ## Requirements and Guidelines for Submission

-### Note chatbot Database is the some models form web-apps schemas, so you should run the web server first or you will get error while runs the actions server
+### Note chatbot Database has some models form web-apps schemas, so you should run the web server first or you will get error while runs rasa actions server

 1. Clone the repository: Use the command `git clone https://github.com/mammhoud/DeepBot-ChatHack.git` to create a local copy of the repository on your machine.